 there are no bankruptcy, insolvency, reorganization, receivership or other arrangement proceedings pending or being contemplated by it, or to its knowledge threatened against it,

-it has assets of $5,000,000 or more according to its most recent financial statements prepared in accordance with GAAP and knowledge and experience in financial matters that enable it to evaluate the merits and risks of this Agreement, and
+it has knowledge and experience in financial matters that enable it to evaluate the merits and risks of this Agreement, and

 it is not in a disparate bargaining position with the other Party.

 Operations and Delivery Scheduling Requests.
-Not later than two Business Days prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the first Gas Day of each Month during a Period of Delivery, Buyer agrees to provide to Seller facsimile notice of the quantities Buyer requests Seller to Schedule for each Gas Day of such Month.
-Should Buyer desire to change the requested quantities Scheduled, Buyer shall provide to Seller facsimile notice thereof not later than one Business Day prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the applicable Gas Day.
+Prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the first Gas Day of each Month during a Period of Delivery, Buyer agrees to provide to Seller notice by telephone or facsimile of the quantities Buyer requests Seller to Schedule for each Gas Day of such Month.
+Should Buyer desire to change the requested quantities Scheduled, Buyer shall provide to Seller notice by telephone or facsimile thereof prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the applicable Gas Day.
 In the event the nomination or Scheduling deadline of a Transporter conflicts with these notification dates, Buyer and Seller agree to modify the notification dates accordingly.
-Scheduling requests to Seller will be accepted at the telephone number and shall be confirmed by facsimile as set forth in Exhibit "A."
+Scheduling requests to Seller will be accepted at the telephone number or facsimile number as set forth in Exhibit "A."

 Transportation.
-Seller shall obtain, or cause to be obtained, transportation to the Delivery Point, and Buyer shall obtain, or cause to be obtained, transportation from the Delivery Point.
+Seller shall obtain, or cause to be obtained, maintain and pay for transportation to the Delivery Point, and Buyer shall obtain, or cause to be obtained, maintain and pay for transportation from the Delivery Point.

 Gas Specifications.
 Seller represents that all Gas delivered hereunder shall meet or exceed the specifications of Buyer's Transporter.